 It also gives you a voice in this forum, where sometimes only government and industry are represented.

-How we choose which dryers we test
+How does CHOICE choose which clothes dryers to test?

 Why do we choose one clothes dryer over another?
 There are a number of reasons, but our priority is to test what you'll see in the stores, which means we tend to focus on the big brand models.